Olical/nfnl/README.md

 overhead.
 Write Fennel, run Lua, nfnl will not load unless you're actively modifying your Neovim configuration or plugin source code.

-- Only loads when working in directories containing an `.nfnl.fnl` configuration file.
+- Only loads when working in directories containing a `.nfnl.fnl` configuration file.
 - Automatically compiles `*.fnl` files to `*.lua` when you save your changes.
 - Can be used for your Neovim configuration or plugins.